pocketix/riot/frontend/frontend_tests/ApacheJmeter_tests/README.md

     jmeter.bat

 ### Test scenarios
-You can prepare test scenarios either in GUI mode of Jmeter application or you can edit .jmx file in your text editor.
+You can prepare test scenarios either in the JMeter GUI or by editing the `.jmx` file in a text editor.
-Example test can be found in the: `` frontend/frontend_tests/ApacheJmeter_tests/example.jmx ``
+An example test can be found at: `frontend/frontend_tests/ApacheJmeter_tests/example.jmx`

-### Jmeter help
+### JMeter help
-Run `` jmeter -? ``
+Run `jmeter -?`

 ## Run JMeter with Docker (no local install)